-Figure 3 shows the experiment results of classification and clustrering of PCA and deep features.
-ACC denotes accuracy.
-We have choose the PCA with two different setting, fitting all the data and fitting only labeled data.
-Also, different number of principle components (PC) coordinates have been selected for PCA features, where 335 is the size of the labeled dataset and 100 is the size of the code layer of neural network.
-The best performance PCA on SVM is 0.97, which is slightly greater than the best NN performance 0.94.
-Besides, the best performance PCA on RF is 0.94, which is also slightly greater than the best NN performance 0.92.
-Therefore, it could be claimed that PCA classification performance are slightly better than NN.
+The best performance PCA on SVM is 0.97, which is greater than the best NN performance 0.94.
+Besides, the best performance PCA on RF is 0.94, which is also greater than the best NN performance 0.92.
+Therefore, it could be claimed that PCA performance are slightly better than NN.
 Besides, the best performance of PCA is 0.49 where the best performance of NN is 0.57.
 Clearly, NN is much better than PCA in k-means++ clustering.
-When compared to the original dataset, classification performance of PCA and NN are no better than original data in SVM, while PCA is better in RF and NN has generally the same performance.
-In clustering, both PCA and NN features are better than original dataset in general.

-4 Conclusion
+Conclusion